awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-session.md

 # AWS::Macie::Session<a name="aws-resource-macie-session"></a>

-The `AWS::Macie::Session` resource represents the Macie service and configuration settings in your account\.
-A `Session` is created for each Region in which you enable Macie\.
+The `AWS::Macie::Session` resource represents the Amazon Macie service and configuration settings for an account\.
+A `Session` is created for each AWS Region in which you enable Macie\.

-You must create a `Session` in an account before you can create a `AWS::Macie::FindingsFilter` or `AWS::Macie::CustomDataIdentifier` resource\.
+You must create a `Session` for an account before you can create an `AWS::Macie::FindingsFilter` or `AWS::Macie::CustomDataIdentifier` resource\.
 Use a [DependsOn attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-dependson.html) to ensure that the `Session` is created before the other resources\.
 For example, `"DependsOn: Session"`\.

 ## Syntax<a name="aws-resource-macie-session-syntax"></a>